 Well, more fool us, because not only has Sonos finally seen fit to revisit its roots, it’s done so with the most hi-fi-like product it’s ever produced – and one that even embraces the custom install market that Sonos itself was originally conceived to circumvent.

 So, does that make the just-add-speakers Sonos Amp a return to the company’s roots or an about-turn in approach?
 Honestly, it doesn’t really matter.
 What matters is that it’s the best-sounding, most serious and yet most flexible Sonos product yet.

 Price and availability

-The Sonos Amp is available to buy right now for £599 / $699 / AU$999.
-Of course, if you don’t already have a pair of capable speakers to connect to it, you’re going to have to budget for one.
+The Sonos Amp is available to buy right now for $699 / £699 / AU$1099 - and yes, that price has increased since it launched in 2019, when it cost $699 / £599 /AU$999.
+Of course, if you don’t already have a pair of capable speakers to connect to it, you’re also going to have to budget for those.

 The Amp’s appearance is at once more serious and more svelte than that of the Connect:Amp.
 In terms of volume it’s very marginally the smaller of the two, but its proportions are markedly different, with its shorter, deeper and slightly wider design making it better suited to placement on a hi-fi rack or being hidden out of sight.

 The new dimensions are apparently borne of conversations that Sonos has been having with custom installers, who’ve long used the Connect:Amp in customer setups, despite that never really having been its intended use.

 These same conversations have lead to the Amp being stackable, so that a tower of them can be created and hidden in a central location, with speaker cables snaking into various rooms of the house.

 We can’t imagine many non-audiophile buyers finding themselves with the need or desire to stack Amps, but it’s an option all the same.

 Sonos products have always been intentionally inconspicuous in design, but the Amp is the stealthiest yet.